Home

 Gary Alinder

-Statement: "I grew up on a Minnesota farm and went to the University of Minnesota.
-Later I lived in New York City, where I was a shiftworker at Harper's Bazaar.
-I then became involved in the peace movement and Lower East Side community organizing.
-I cruised Christopher Street, but only came out when I moved to California and became involved in gay liberation and the publishing of Gay Sunshine (1969-1971).
-I am now a San Francisco cab driver/retired radical looking for something (someone?) new."
+I grew up on a Minnesota farm and attended the University of Minnesota.
+Later, I lived in New York City, where I worked the shifts at Harper's Bazaar.
+My journey then led me to engage in the civil rights movement and Lower East Side community organizing.
+I cruised Christopher Street, but it wasn't until I moved to California that I came out and became actively involved in gay liberation and LGBT activism, notably through my work in the publishing of Gay Sunshine from 1969 to 1971.
+I am now a San Francisco cab driver and retired radical, searching for something—or someone—new.

 Find out more